research ETHICS review COMMITTEE

 1. The Research Ethics Committee shall be composed of more than one person each from the fields of medicine, health science, social welfare, education, psychology, and economics from South Korea and Japan, respectively.
 The chairperson of the Research Ethics Committee shall be elected through manual voting.

-2. The Research Ethics Committee may request for the relevant materials from the accused, and may keep the research materials related to the persons of interest in cases of research ethics violation, based on the approval of the chairpersons of ASHS, to preserve the evidence.
+2. The Research Ethics Committee may request the relevant materials from the accused and may keep the research materials related to the persons of interest in cases of research ethics violation, based on the approval of the chairpersons of ASHS, to preserve the evidence.

 3. The Research Ethics Committee may suggest proper follow-up measures to the chairpersons of ASHS if the accusation is true.